ADOPTION FEE & WHAT IT COVERS

 Here are four benefits for pet owners that are considering adopting two cats at the same time.

-1. THEY KEEP EACH OTHER
+1. THEY KEEP EACH OTHER AC

 The thought of adopting two cats at once may seem daunting.
 While pet parents should certainly consider the added responsibility of adding two felines to their family, there are some advantages to adopting multiple cats.